Doug Hanna, PT, MS, MTC

 Sarah has lived in Colorado for most of her life.
 Sarah is the President of Kuamini Inc. a non-profit she shares with her business partner, Ranjini.
 She hosts an annual 5K called Precious Miles to raise money for the Caruso Family Charities, who help terminally ill children and their families.
 She also enjoys hunting, camping, and riding ATV's with her husband and two daughters.

-Ranjini has been living in Broomfield, Colorado for the past eleven years.
+Ranjini has been with Physical Therapy of Boulder since 2015, and has been living in Broomfield, Colorado since 2003.
+She enjoys being outside hiking and spending time with her dogs.
 Prior to that, she lived in Malaysia, Singapore, and India.

 Ranjini graduated from the University of Colorado, Boulder in 2008 with a Bachelor's degree in Psychology, and in August of 2014 graduated from Lasell College with a Master's in Management, specializing in Non-Profit.